 (which indicates human decay).
 Dali's choice of color for this particular painting successfully conveys this dismal feel.
 Black- a color that represents hopelessness and depression-dominates

 most of the painting.
-Dali juxtaposes the black with a few specks of bright blue and white to show that there exist hope and a new reality outside of the hellish darkness.
+Dali juxtaposes the black with a few specks of bright blue and white to show that there exists hope and a new reality outside of the hellish darkness.
 A child plays

 in a golden brown field under a clear blue sky.
 Ironically enough it is next to the bluish-gray human face.

 Salvador Dalí's desire to "see things differently" - appealing to the subconscious, to memory, to the irrational content of dreams, in order to go beyond the vision of the human eye - is the basis of his Paranoid-Critical Method, which represents a new way of interpreting reality and his main contribution to Surrealism.
 His interest in subjects related to vision entails in-depth knowledge of the history of art, of the scientific advances of his time and of the new studies on the human psyche.
-In Uranium and Atomica Melancholica Idyll, 1945, Dalí uses his characteristic figurative style inhabited by soft shapes, represented within a black image whose hollows illuminate another reality outside that which is identified by the aeroplane, explosion and bombs.
-Beginning in the late 1940s, Dalí's work moves into a new mystical/nuclear phase, in which he makes a number of works that depict the disintegration of the atom in paintings with religious subject matter.
+In Uranium and Atomica Melancholica Idyll, 1945, Dalí uses his characteristic figurative style inhabited by soft shapes, represented within a black image whose hollows illuminate another reality outside that which is identified by the airplane, explosion and bombs.
+Beginning in the late 1940s, Dalí's work moves into a new mystical/nuclear phase, in which he makes a number of works that depict the disintegration of the atom in paintings with the religious subject matter.